PaloAltoNetworks/Unit42-timely-threat-intel/2025-03-04-group-likely-impersonating-BIanLian.md

 [Link to CISA Advisory](https://www.cisa.gov/news-events/cybersecurity-advisories/aa23-136a)

-## Text From A Recent Physical Letter Received by A US Organization
+## Text From a Recent Physical Letter Received by a US Organization

 Dear `REDACTED`,